Hacault14/DistributedProject/README.md

 ```
 mvn clean package
 ```
-This should create a Jar file in the target folder labelled "spring-boot-blog-app-0.0.1-SNAPSHOT.jar", or use the provided [file](/target/spring-boot-blog-app-0.0.1-SNAPSHOT.jar).
+This should create a Jar file in the target folder labeled "spring-boot-blog-app-0.0.1-SNAPSHOT.jar", or use the provided [file](/target/spring-boot-blog-app-0.0.1-SNAPSHOT.jar).

 Then in the terminal run the following command in the folder where the jar is contained, and the application should run:
 ```
 java -jar spring-boot-blog-app-0.0.1-SNAPSHOT.jar
 ```
 To access the application use the following URL: http://localhost:8080.
-You can can change this in the application.properties file.
+You can change this in the application.properties file.

 ### Here's how you can run the project via Docker:
 Use the same process as above to generate a Jar file or use the provided [file](/target/spring-boot-blog-app-0.0.1-SNAPSHOT.jar).